Deep dive of Route Sharding in OpenShift 4

 wildcardPolicy: None

-Check that in this tweaked route, a new label “type: internal” is added, and also the host into the spec definition is adapted to use the *internalapps domain route.
+Note that in this tweaked route, a new label “type: internal” is added, and the host in the spec definition is adapted to use the *internalapps domain route.

 # oc delete route django-psql-example -n test-sharding